Rules Governing all RILSA Events

 3. Prizes to the Winner and Runner Up and each semi-finalist of the event.

-4. Entry Fee is set at €12 for all senior members and €6 for all junior players under the age of 21 years.
-Members who are part of the RILSA Weekly Lottery will pay €10 for senior and €5 for junior.
+4. Entry Fee is set at €15 for all senior members and €10 for all junior players under the age of 21 years.

 5. There will only be a maximum of 2 fouls-and-misses called on any one snooker, this will only come into effect once a referee is present.